 When you lose a tooth, it’s essential to get a proper replacement to keep the rest of your teeth aligned.
 Replacement teeth can also help you maintain your facial shape and avoid difficulties with eating or speaking.
 Two of the most common options are dental bridges and implants.
-Dental bridges are false teeth held in place by the teeth around your missing tooth.
-They’re usually made from materials like porcelain to match your natural tooth color.
-They can cover one or several missing teeth.
-Dental implants are artificial tooth roots usually made from titanium.
-They’re mounted into your jawbone with screws to hold a crown or bridge in place.

 A denture is a removable dental appliance and a replacement for missing teeth and surrounding tissue.
 They are made to closely resemble your natural teeth and may even enhance your smile.